La version française de ce cours est disponible sur : https://openwho.org/courses/variole-du-singe-introduction.

-Overview: Monkeypox virus (MPXV) is an orthopoxvirus that causes human monkeypox (MPX), a viral disease with symptoms in humans similar to smallpox, including fever and rash.
-Following the worldwide eradication of smallpox in 1980, monkeypox emerged as the most significant orthopoxvirus disease in humans.
-Cases that occur sporadically are reported in rural areas of Central and West African countries, particularly in regions close to tropical rainforest where there is frequent human contact with infected animals.
-Humans can also acquire the disease through direct contact with cases of monkeypox but there is no evidence to date that person-to-person transmission alone can sustain a monkeypox outbreak in the human population.
-This course provides a general introduction to the disease through downloadable presentation that can be reviewed at your own pace.
-It is intended for personnel responding to or preparing to respond to outbreaks of monkeypox.
+Overview: Monkeypox virus is an orthopoxvirus that causes human monkeypox, a viral disease with symptoms similar to smallpox, including fever and rash.
+Following the worldwide eradication of smallpox in 1980, monkeypox emerged as the most significant orthopoxvirus infection in humans.
+Cases are most often reported from rural areas of Central and West African countries, particularly in regions close to tropical rainforest where people may have contact with infected animals.
+Someone can become infected through direct contact with respiratory droplets of another person who has monkeypox in the home or in a health facility, or with contaminated materials such as bedding.
+Although these are the main modes of person-to-person transmission, monkeypox outbreaks tend to occur in small clusters of a few cases without leading to widespread community transmission.
+For this reason, outbreaks can be easily controlled when responded to rapidly.
+On several occasions, monkeypox has been reported in other regions due to importation by travelers or infected animals.
+This course provides a general introduction to the disease through a video and accompanying downloadable presentation that can be reviewed at your own pace.
+It is intended for health personnel responsible for prevention and control of monkeypox, and for the general public.

 Learning objectives: By the end of this course, participants should be able to:

 Certificates: Participants can gain a Record of Achievement by scoring 80% and over on the course assessment.